yel-hadd/omr-corrector/readme.md

 the main goal is to make the grading process easier for teachers and save them time for the things that matter, while giving them an insight into the students performance.

-This software facilitates the task of grading exams this process will take a few seconds to process hundreds of exams whereas traditional grading will take hours and even days.
+This software facilitates the task of grading exams this process will take a few seconds to process hundreds of exam sheets whereas traditional grading will take hours and even days.

 The software also generates a detailed report that describes the class statistics with charts and key figures.